ReinTPT/networksummary/index.md

 ## Addresses

 IPv4 - xxx.xxx.xxx.xxx - consists of 4 octets seprarated by dots.
 Each octet is 8 bits.
+The address is composed of the network part and the host part.
+Special addresses - addresses that can't be assigned to hosts.
+Some of them are used for special applications that use addresses differently.
+Some of them are reserved for internal private networks.
+Some of them are for testing or documentation.
+Example: 224-239 block is used for multicast transmissions.

+Subnet mask -The subnet mask is used by the TCP/IP protocol to determine whether a host is on the local subnet or on a remote network.

+Network interface - A network interface is the point of interconnection between a computer and a private or public network.
+A network interface is generally a network interface card (NIC), but does not have to have a physical form.
+Instead, the network interface can be implemented in software.
+For example, the loopback interface (127.0.0.1 for IPv4 and ::1 for IPv6) is not a physical device but a piece of software simulating a network interface.

 ## DNS